We’ll get to the recipe for chicken and mushroom pie in a moment, but first…

 - reduce the heat to a simmer and cook until the potato is soft, then drain

-- meanwhile, spray a large oven-safe frying pan with a little oil and add the onion
+- meanwhile, spray a large oven-safe frying pan with a little oil and add the sliced leek

 - fry gently over a medium-high heat until soft